Thursday, October 2, 2025

 Wednesday, August 10, 2022

-I’ve "Impressed" Everywhere, Man -- 40 Years of Making Headlines
+I’ve "Impressed" Everywhere, Man -- More Than 40 Years of Making Worldwide Headlines!

 By Robert Hudson Westover

-What does it mean to be seen, read or heard by over one billion people?
+What does it mean to be seen, read or heard by billions of people?
 Well, apparently not much--or much.

 I say this because as I completed a bibliography (of sorts) of my published works, broadcasts, and newspaper quotes, I soon realized that with the coin of the realm of what I do for a living in public relations, media hits and impressions, I have, well, somewhat conquered the world.
 I mean from just 1999 to 2000 my media impressions alone where over 100 million!